 Settings have to applied to all mail accounts.

 Con RAM heavy

 Pulls in Gnome.

 If you have to switch to another platform for whatever reason, you will need to search for a different email client.

 No standalone version of the calendar app is available.
 And if you're just interested in Lightning Calendar and not Thunderbird, the app will have additional functionality and interface elements that will get in the way of using the calendar.

 Con Does not always clear old events from the display, even when the event has been deleted

 When accessing Google Calendar, every check shows that the event does not exist anymore.

-I had to downgrade my Thunderbird just because Lightning didn't upgraded to the last beta version....and I can't live without Lightning.
+You have to downgrade Thunderbird just because Lightning didn't upgrade to the last beta version.

 Con Requires third-party gmail integration